 SIT DOWN RESTAURANTS

-For many waiters, they are making less than minimum wage making them dependent upon tips.
+For many waiters, they are earning less than minimum wage making them dependent upon tips.
 So unless the service was just absolutely atrocious, i.e. the waiter was rude AND they messed up your order AND they spilled on you, etc., you should leave at least somewhat of a tip.
 When in doubt, leave a small tip and then share your concerns with a manager.
 Some restaurants may split up tips among the entire wait staff and not tipping could affect someone else.
 If you dine with a large party, a tip or gratituity may be included with your final bill.

 FAST CASUAL RESTAURANTS